petroluniverse/SmallSimpleBrowser/README.md

 ~/home/SmallSimpleManuals/Yamaha/R1/2006

-This is something i have use of and it fos created out of boredom.
+This is something i have use of and it was created out of boredom.